-Unless you opt for an international course like the Grenoble MBA at GISMA, you need to be fluent in German.
 Even during your stay in Germany, if you speak only English, you can even have difficulties in the campus.
 When dealing with German authorities, it is better to have some knowledge of German.
 You can also enroll for an online language program.
 Without German knowledge, you can face difficulties in dealing with shopkeepers or hairdressers for example.

 Find a Good Place to Stay

-It is always advisable to carry extra cash when you land in Germany.
+Higher studies in Germany for Indian students can be a breeze if they get into a public university.
+Why? because most public German Universities offer higher education for local as well as international students for free!
+Although, it is always advisable to carry extra cash when you land in Germany.
 No matter how much planning you do, you might end up spending more than what you thought.
 Traveler’s cheques are a good option, but carry some cash as well which you might need immediately after your arrival.
 It is good to open a bank account upon arrival.
 There are several banks which help students open accounts with minimum paper work.
 You also need to check if your bank in the home country has an arrangement with the local bank in Germany so that money could be transferred to your account.

 Interact With the Locals

 It is very important that you make new friends especially local students.
 This will help you learn about German culture and people.
 This will make your stay in the university comfortable.

 All students up to the age of 30 years must have a health insurance.
 The statutory health insurance fund has to insure at competitive student rates.
 You need to have your health insurance before registering in your institution.

 Do not stay as a recluse.
 Make friends and attend social gatherings and university events and festivals.
 Make friends with people from other countries who have joined with you and are in the same boat as you are.

 Culture shock is almost obvious among most students especially among Indians.
 You need to beat the culture shock as fast as you can so that your stay can be comfortable.
 There are some good ways by which you can beat the culture shock: